Almoped/fqview/README.md

 Right click in browser view goes up a directory level.

 ## TODO
-As a learning project there are plenty to improve upon.
+As a learning project there is plenty to improve upon.
 In no particular order:
 * Support opening files from commandline
 * Make it possible to unload images and data
 * Change caching to preload more images